alexandersandberg/alexandersandberg.com/content/posts/killing-commendatore.md

 “_Curiosity always involves risk._ You can’t satisfy your curiosity without accepting some risk.
 Curiosity didn’t just kill the cat.”

 “There are things people are better off not knowing.
-That’s all I can say.”<br>
+That’s all I can say.”\
 “But whether you know it or not, it ends up the same. _Sooner or later, suddenly or not suddenly, with a loud knock or a soft one, that’s the only difference._”

-“…Are you sure that’s enough?”<br>
+“…Are you sure that’s enough?”\
 Menshiki nodded.
 “It is. _Instead of a stable truth, I choose unstable possibilities.
 I choose to surrender myself to that instability…_”

-Everything remained on the level of perhaps.<br>
+Everything remained on the level of perhaps.\
 A thought suddenly struck me: _I wish my sister were here._

 > _“People devote a lot of energy to thinking about things.
 Whether they want to or not.
 Yet in the end we all just have to wait—only time can tell how events play out.
 The answers lie ahead.”_

-“Sometimes I think I’m empty,” he confessed.<br>
+“Sometimes I think I’m empty,” he confessed.\
-“Empty?”<br>
+“Empty?”\
 “When I was young, I saw no limits to what I could achieve. […] But when I passed fifty, _I looked at myself in the mirror and discovered nothing but emptiness._ A zero.
 What T. S. Eliot called a ‘straw man’.”

 > I followed the line where the sky met the water from end to end. _No human being could draw a line so beautiful, whatever ruler they might use._ Below that long, straight line, countless lives were thriving. _The world was filled with so many lives, and so many deaths._